AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 ## What the tests establish

-`tests/dsk_build_equivalence.c` runs the vendored build and the unmodified one over the same seeds and compares every byte of the results file.
+`tests/dsk_build_equivalence.c` runs this project's build and the unmodified one over the same seeds and compares every byte of the results file.
 Equality, not
 similarity: two runs that agree byte for byte are indistinguishable under any test that could be applied to them, so no test statistic is needed while it